Seventh Son of a Seventh Son: Commercial performance

 The album debuted at No. 1 in the UK Albums Chart (their first since The Number of the Beast) as well as No. 12 in the US, while the singles "Can I Play with Madness", "The Evil That Men Do" and "The Clairvoyant (live)" reached No. 3, No. 5 and No. 6 positions respectively in the UK Singles Chart.
 Smith highlights "Can I Play with Madness" as "our first proper hit single."
+The album quickly sold 100,000 copies in the UK being certified gold just two days after its release on April 13, 1988.
+It also reached gold certification in the US two months after release on June 6, as well as Germany and Switzerland and platinum certification in both Canada and Italy.